 Commercial Automobile-protection for any and all vehicles used in the operation of your business.

 Product Liability-specific coverage for any product manufactured by or for your business that causes harm to its user.

 Business Interruption-this type of policy provides compensation should your business have to shut down for an extended period of time due to a catastrophic incident such as a fire, earthquake, or hurricane.

 Opening a store and finding the right coverage requires the voice of experience.
 Johnston & Associates, located in Franklin, Tennessee, has trained staff with the expertise to make sure your new storefront has the greatest chance for success.
 Scott’s team has been helping business owners like you in Brentwood, Nashville, and the surrounding area for the last decade, and Scott has 25 years in the business.
 He knows what it’s like to be a both a business owner and a client, and as an independent agent representing multiple companies, he can find business insurance that’s as individual as you are.
 Let his wisdom do the heavy-lifting for you.

-To receive a personalized quotation, contact Scott and his team here.
+To receive a personalized quote, contact Scott and his team here.